All Israel

 The last thing these wounded terrorists were expecting was for their Supreme Leader, Hassan Nasrallah to be eliminated in such a daring move, preceded by the targeting of almost all of his senior cohorts.
 Now, it’s being widely reported, throughout the region that Hezbollah is in total disarray as they begin a five-day mourning period for their evaporated leader.

 “But not all Lebanese civilians are mourning Nasrallah’s death.
 Some see it as a chance to loosen Hezbollah’s grip on the country.”
 Among Lebanon’s citizens are those who don’t share the same loyalties towards Iran as Hezbollah does, one of the reasons why there have been three periods of time with no president.
-The first was from November 2007 to May 2008, the second was from May 2014 to October 2016 and the third has been from October 2023 to the present date.
+The first was from November 2007 to May 2008, the second was from May 2014 to October 2016 and the third was from October 2023 to the present.

 Hezbollah, as an arm of Iran, allowed them to approve any potential candidates.
 Short of that, no one was able to run.
 Enabled by Hezbollah, Iran called all the shots, paying for all the services made available, such as social welfare, health utilities, education and pretty much everything else.
 Now, the death of Nasrallah could finally cut that Iranian tie, and that could begin a process of reclaiming their country.